sqlparser/sqlflow_public/databases/sql-server/readme.md

 ![Grabit SQL Server UI 3 database parameters](grabit-sql-server-3-database-parameters.png)

+- note

+1.The `Database` parameter is optional.

+2.When the `ExtractedDBSSchemas` and `ExcludedDBSSchemas` parameters are null, all data for all databases is retrieved by default.

+3.If you just want to get all the data in the specified database, you can use the following configuration to achieve this: `ExtractedDBSSchemas: db/*`.

 - After grabbing the metadata from the SQL Server database, connect to the SQLFlow server.
 It would help if you had [a premium account](https://github.com/sqlparser/sqlflow_public/blob/master/sqlflow-userid-secret.md) to access the SQLFlow Cloud.